 - Completing required administrative tasks including entering of notes and timekeeping in LASP case management software, and maintaining of physical files;

-- Ensuring that requirements of grants and contracts which may provide funding for the position are met, and assisting with grant reports;
+- Ensuring that requirements of grants and contracts which may provide funding for the position are followed, and assisting with grant reports;

 - Performing other duties and responsibilities as may be assigned.

 QUALIFICATIONS: License to practice law in Pennsylvania or admitted in another jurisdiction and eligible for admission to Pennsylvania.
-0-5 years’ experience as a lawyer; demonstrated proficiency in word processing, Outlook products, case management software, and online legal research tools; Passionate commitment to public interest law and serving low-income individuals and vulnerable populations; Strong written and oral advocacy and organizational skills.
-The successful candidate must be willing to accept complex and challenging cases and develop creative strategies to assist clients.
-Candidates must have the ability to work remotely and have reliable transportation for outreach assignments.
+0-5 years’ experience as a lawyer; demonstrated proficiency in word processing, Outlook products, case management software, and online legal research tools; Passionate commitment to public interest law and serving low-income individuals and vulnerable populations; Strong written and oral advocacy and organizational skills; The successful candidate must be willing to accept complex and challenging cases and develop creative strategies to assist clients.
 Spanish language proficiency is desirable.

 LASP is an equal opportunity employer and will not discriminate in the recruitment, selection, or advancement of employees on the basis of race, sex, color, national origin, creed, age, religion, marital status, physical handicap, political affiliation or on any other basis prohibited by law.

 TO APPLY: Send resume and writing sample to Kesha James, Deputy Director for Advocacy at Legal Aid of Southeastern Pennsylvania by email to Hiring@lasp.org.
-Position will remain open until filled and will be filled quickly as funding for the program ends November 30, 2020
+Position will remain open until filled.

 Family Law Paralegal/Legal Assistant